BenjaminWFox/website-2020/content/draft/tech/thinking-in-nextjs.md

 ⚠️ In React the `useEffect` (or `useLayoutEffect`) hook will *only* run in the browser.

-⚠️ Node.js modules that are unused in code but referenced via `import` or `require` with throw errors because the reference won't be removed before the code goes to the client and the browser will choke on the Node.js code.
+⚠️ Don't leave unused imports; Node.js modules that are imported and unused will throw errors.
+The reference won't be removed before the code goes to the client and the browser will choke on the Node.js code.

 ### Environment Variables